ansible/pylibssh/README.md

 ## Docker Containers

-Docker containers are built on merge by Azure Pipelines and then uploaded to [Docker Hub](https://hub.docker.com/u/pyca/).
+Docker containers are built on merge by Github Actions and then uploaded to [Docker Hub](https://hub.docker.com/u/pyca/).
 Each repository on Docker Hub corresponds to a directory in `runners`.